LinkItONEDevGroup/LASS/Device_LinkItSmart7688/README.md

 ## How to re-install the codes?

 Please use the designated account/password to login the system, and remove the existing project source codes:

+## Acknowledgement

+The project was inspired by Spark Lee's Linkit7688_PM2.5 project (https://github.com/future/Linkit7688_PM2.5).
+We also thank Ming-Wei Cheng (a.k.a.
+A-Hai) for his technical advices and anonymous users for their valueable feedbacks.